Webhooks Basics

 • Contact in Campaign: Triggered when a contact receives the first message in a messaging campaign

-• Bot activity: Triggered when a bot bails out, discards, or completes a successful conversations.
+• Bot Conversation Completed: Triggered when a bot bails out, discards, or completes a successful conversation.
 Can also share answers to interactions for any of those outcomes.